levalhq/mcp-grafana/README.md

 This MCP server works with both local Grafana instances and Grafana Cloud.
 For Grafana Cloud, use your instance URL (e.g., `https://myinstance.grafana.net`) instead of `http://localhost:3000` in the configuration examples below.

-1. If using API key authentication, create a service account in Grafana with enough permissions to use the tools you want to use, generate a service account token, and copy it to the clipboard for use in the configuration file.
+1. If using service account token authentication, create a service account in Grafana with enough permissions to use the tools you want to use, generate a service account token, and copy it to the clipboard for use in the configuration file.
-   Follow the [Grafana documentation][service-account] for details.
+   Follow the [Grafana service account documentation][service-account] for details on creating service account tokens.

+   > **Note:** The environment variable `GRAFANA_API_KEY` is deprecated and will be removed in a future version.
+Please migrate to using `GRAFANA_SERVICE_ACCOUNT_TOKEN` instead.
+The old variable name will continue to work for backward compatibility but will show deprecation warnings.

 2. You have several options to install `mcp-grafana`: